 For consolidated invoices, extract the repeated location headers and carry them down to every line underneath.
 For separate invoices per site, keep site and billing account as explicit columns even when they are printed once in the document header.
 For invoices that reference a service area without naming the floor, use an exception column such as "location review needed" rather than forcing a guess into the cost center.

 Per-machine cost matters when the office manager is reviewing consumption.
-If a brewer, vending machine, water cooler, or micro-market is tied to a floor, department, or shared workspace, the Excel file should carry that identifier in its own column.
-Do not hide it inside a long description field where AP cannot sort, filter, or map it to a budget owner.
+If a brewer, vending machine, water cooler, or micro-market is tied to a floor, department, or shared workspace, the Excel file should carry that identifier in its own column — not hidden inside a long description field where AP cannot sort, filter, or map it to a budget owner.

 Separate consumables, rentals, route fees, surcharges, taxes, and credits

-Start with consumables: coffee, tea, cocoa, cups, lids, sleeves, stirrers, sweeteners, creamer, water, soda, snacks, fresh food, pantry products, and cleaning supplies.
-These usually belong in a supplies, pantry, employee amenity, or facilities expense account, depending on the company's chart of accounts.
+Consumables — coffee, tea, cocoa, cups, lids, sleeves, stirrers, sweeteners, creamer, water, soda, snacks, fresh food, pantry products, cleaning supplies — usually belong in a supplies, pantry, employee amenity, or facilities expense account.

-Then separate equipment and service charges.
-Brewer rental, water-filter rental, cooler rental, vending equipment fees, micro-market service charges, maintenance visits, and installation charges should not be mixed with consumable usage.
-They behave differently in budget reviews because they are tied to assets, service coverage, or contract terms rather than consumption.
+Equipment and service charges behave differently.
+Brewer rental, water-filter rental, cooler rental, vending equipment fees, micro-market service charges, maintenance visits, and installation charges are tied to assets, service coverage, or contract terms rather than consumption, so they should not be mixed with consumable usage.

 Route, restock, delivery, energy, and fuel charges deserve their own fields.
 A temporary energy or fuel surcharge can look small on a single invoice, but it becomes visible when the Excel file carries surcharge amount, surcharge type, location, and invoice period.
 That lets AP review whether the charge persists, whether it applies to every route stop, and whether it should be disputed or reclassified.

-Unit of measure is just as important as category.
+Unit of measure matters as much as category.
 Coffee by the pound, beverages by the case, cups by the sleeve, filters by the each, and vending products by unit count should not be compared as if they were the same measure.
 Keep raw unit text and normalized unit of measure side by side, especially when reviewing rate creep month over month.

-This allocation logic is close to splitting consolidated foodservice invoices by location, but break-room invoices have their own charge mix: machine identifiers, pantry restocks, route fees, office coffee consumables, and micro-market replenishment.
+This allocation logic is close to splitting consolidated foodservice invoices by location, but break-room invoices have their own charge mix.
 For accounting treatment, the same discipline used in invoice GL coding applies: keep the raw description, assign a normalized category, and let exceptions surface for review instead of burying them in a single expense line.

 Credits and adjustments should stay visible.
 If a vendor credits a missed delivery, product return, duplicate restock, damaged item, or prior invoice correction, extract the credit as its own line with the related invoice reference when available.
 A credit hidden inside the invoice total is hard to trace during close.

-Prepare the spreadsheet for NetSuite, SAP, Oracle, Sage Intacct, QuickBooks, or an AP workbook
+Prepare the spreadsheet for ERP import or AP workbook review

-Before exporting a Canteen invoice to spreadsheet or CSV, decide whether the file is for review, import, or both.
-A review workbook can be richer than an accounting import.
-It can carry raw descriptions, location notes, exception flags, vendor questions, and office-manager comments.
+Before exporting the file, decide whether it is for review, import, or both.
+A review workbook can be richer than an accounting import — it can carry raw descriptions, location notes, exception flags, vendor questions, and office-manager comments.
 An import file needs tighter fields: vendor ID, invoice number, date, amount, tax, account code, department, cost center, line description, and posting period.

 Keep raw and normalized data in separate columns.
 The raw line description preserves the invoice evidence.
 The normalized category tells AP how the line should behave: consumable, rental, route fee, surcharge, tax, credit, or adjustment.
 The raw location text shows what the vendor printed.
 The normalized site, floor, department, or machine field tells the accounting system where the cost belongs.